 The Secretary of Homeland Security has the lead for conducting the SNRA.
 The Federal Emergency Management Agency and National Protection and Programs Directorate will provide leadership on the execution of the assessment on the Secretary's behalf, in coordination with DHS Office of Intelligence & Analysis (I&A) and DHS Office of Policy and other involved parties.
 The Director of National Intelligence will facilitate coordination across the intelligence community and, in coordination with the Attorney General, engage the law enforcement community to provide all relevant and appropriate terrorism-related intelligence information for the development of the risk assessment.
 The FBI will serve as the primary interface for purpose of conducting the risk assessment on behalf of the Attorney General.
 Other Departments and Agencies will provide information, analysis, and expertise to support the conduct of the SNRA as required.
-Additional members of the homeland security community (i.e appropriate State, local, tribal, territorial officials as well as private sector, and non-governmental organizations) will be engaged during the conduct of the SNRA consistent with overall PPD-8
+Additional members of the homeland security community (i.e appropriate State, local, tribal, territorial officials as well as private sector and non-governmental organizations) will be engaged during the conduct of the SNRA consistent with overall PPD-8 sector and non-governmental organ ations) will be engaged during the conduct of the SNRA consistent with overall PPI)-8